 These differences can be further illuminated with a different set of simple effect analyses, which compare the cultures within each mirror condition.
-First, a comparison of the cultures when people are not in front of the mirror reveals a clear cultural difference, F(1, 61) = 15.69, p < .001, $\eta^2 = .21$ .
+First, a comparison of the cultures when people are not in front of the mirror reveals a clear cultural difference, F(1, 61) = 15.69,

+TABLE 1: Effects of Mirror on Self-Assessments (standard deviations in parentheses) for Study 1 p < .001, $\eta^2 = .21$.
 Replicating previous cross-cultural findings (Heine & Lehman, 1999; Marsella, Walker, & Johnson, 1973), East Asians had significantly larger closed-ended self-discrepancies than did Americans.
-In contrast, a comparison of the self-evaluations of the cultures when people are in front of a mirror revealed no cultural difference, F < 1, $\eta^2 = .01$ .
-The cultural differences in selfdiscrepancies vanish when members of both cultures are considering themselves in front of a mirror.
+In contrast, a comparison of the self-evaluations of the cultures when people are in front of a mirror revealed no cultural difference, F < 1, $\eta^2 = .01$.
+The cultural differences in self-discrepancies vanish when members of both cultures are considering themselves in front of a mirror.